toransahu/notes/docs/cs-fundamentals/Algo.md

 # Introduction

 ## What is Algorithm?
-Step by step instructions to sove a problem.
+Step by step instructions to solve a problem.

 ## Why Analysis of Algorithms?
 To determine efficient amongst multiple solution in terms of Time & Space consumed.